cleveland-metroparks/leaflet-crosshairs/README.md

 Not so fast, form-building Valentine -- what's the quality of those data?
 How accurate is that phone GPS?
 Is it good _enough_.
 The answer probably is _yes, most of the time_.

-Most of the time isn't good enough, Faye.
+But, most of the time isn't good enough, Faye.
 What I want is an embedded map where I can move the crosshairs to the actual location inside the form.
 Simple.
 Hence, questions like this: http://gis.stackexchange.com/questions/90225/how-to-add-a-floating-crosshairs-icon-above-leaflet-map and pages like this: https://www.mapbox.com/blog/help-search-MH370/

+So, we build a small page that has the following features:
+* A cross hairs that is stationary
+* A map that moves
+* When the map moves, our lat/lon values update in our form

 ```Javascript
         <script>